 - Volume One: Groundwork walks through the introspective work necessary for defining an impact framework.

 - Volume Two: Metrics covers the metrics selection process for your impact program assessment and impact measurement.

-- Volume Three: Data introduces organizations to how technology might be leveraged to collect reliable and credible data on the outcome-oriented metrics selected.
+- Volume Three: Data introduces organisations to how technology might be leveraged to collect reliable and credible data on the outcome-oriented metrics selected.

 How have you used or intend on using this resource?

-These guides outline four steps to start the impact measurement and management journey as an organization.
-Non-profits, foundations, social enterprises, social businesses, mission-driven organizations, impact investors, or impact funds all need to have an impact map to start impact management.
-Our guides have been widely used by organizations mentioned above and practitioners working with the same type of organizations.
+These guides outline four steps to start the impact measurement and management journey as an organisation.
+Non-profits, foundations, social enterprises, social businesses, mission-driven organisations, impact investors, or impact funds all need to have an impact map to start impact management.
+Our guides have been widely used by organisations mentioned above and practitioners working with the same type of organisations.